 Our students often express their gratitude for the key skills they learnt in Critical Thinking.
 The ability to imagine a full range of options, and evaluate them skilfully, helps us make good decisions.
 The ability to recognise key issues makes us more productive and less likely to be worried by unnecessary concerns.
 Persuasiveness makes it easier to get what we want.
 Some employers, particularly in the legal, financial, and consultancy sectors, now use Critical Thinking tests as part of their recruitment process.

-At Oxford High, students take one Critical Thinking lesson per week, with homework.
+At Oxford High, students take one Critical Thinking lesson per week, with no homework.
 The workload is light, because there are no facts to learn, but the impact is far-reaching.